 The northern half of Yosemite National Park is located in the eastern portion of the county.

 Other federal lands include Stanislaus National Park, the Bureau of Land Management Lands, and Native American reservations.

-As such, if you’re looking to buy land in California in this region, you’ll want to do research and see how these other federally protected lands may impact your purchase.
+As such, if you’re looking for land for sale in California in this region, you’ll want to do research and see how these other federally protected lands may impact your purchase.

 15. Siskiyou County, California

-Lowest priced property on LandWatch at the time this article was written: .25 acres for $2,500
+Lowest priced property on LandWatch at the time this article was written: 1 acre for $1,200

 Siskiyou County is found right along the border of California and Oregon.

 It has a relatively small population of 44,900 (according to the 2010 Census).

 Its highest point is Mount Shasta, and as such, it has become an important tourist destination within the state.

 Siskiyou County’s tourist history started back in the late 1800s.